 The SEC argued that one company improperly retweeted client testimonials, while the other posted misleading information on social media and “failed to maintain required documentation”.

 Putting aside the issue of improper use of social media for the moment, merely keeping accurate records can be tricky.
 In fact, many organizations are not compliant and would face potential fines if suddenly audited or asked to provide detailed social media records.

 Like other electronic records and correspondence, social media content is subject to recordkeeping regulations laid out by governing bodies like the SEC and Financial Industry Regulatory Authority (FINRA).
 But unlike email, which has been around for a long time, social media as a marketing tool is still relatively new, and many organizations are unsure what acceptable recordkeeping looks like.

 Want to learn more about the most advanced Social Media Archiving Solution available?
-Visit us or click the button below to schedule a demo.
+Visit our product page or click the button below to schedule a demo.

 Moreover, capturing and storing social media data isn’t as easy as simply archiving emails.
 Social media pages and accounts see constant activity with loads of posts, likes, unlikes, shares, and comments (that sometimes need to be hidden or deleted because of inappropriate language).
 Below are some of the main challenges of social media recordkeeping.

 Social media platforms like Facebook and Twitter don’t consist of one simple stream of content—they have timelines, pages, direct messages, images, videos, comments, etc. This makes social media content particularly prone to data loss.
 It’s all too easy for a post to be edited or a comment deleted before an accurate record is created.
 And what would happen if content was ever to be deleted from the original platform?
 Would any record remain?